jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

 Nullary Operations
 *********************************************************************************

-There are two Nullary operations, they do not take input and always return the same value, they are :ref:`singleton functions<test_singleton_functions>`
+There are 2 Nullary operations, they do not take input and always return the same value, they are :ref:`singleton functions<test_singleton_functions>`

 * :ref:`Logical True<test_logical_true>`
 * :ref:`Logical False<test_logical_false>`